Competing definitions of progress in today’s Japan

-Young, Successful but not so Green
+Young, successful, but not so green

 There is no doubt that the values of the 20th Century Modernists link to better economic outcomes at both the personal and macro levels.
 This is what our modern capitalist economies are based on.
 However, the liberal model they embrace does create problems in social equity and the environment.
-So there is likely to be tension in society if those liberal values come into the ascendant, and partly for that reason there is a natural urge to suppress them among Japanese.
+So there is likely to be tension in society if those liberal values come into the ascendant, and partly for that reason, there is a natural urge to suppress them among the Japanese.

 It seems that the story of Japan in the coming decades will be a mainstream tension of what progress means – between traditionalists (who insist on continuity), and divergent views among those who wish for progress – with some viewing progress as greater economic efficiency, and others viewing a green, collectivist future that hews to the SDG model of the society of the future.